 2-ply Embroidery: Employing 2-ply woolen yarn for embroidery, it is costlier of the two and is more durable.
 The resulting fabric costs more in comparison to 1-ply embroidered fabrics.
 Also, 2-ply wool embroidery has a lower surface area per stitch therefore accommodating more colors in a pattern as compared to 1-ply.A finer form of crewel embroidery using cotton thread instead of wool is worked on apparels like jackets, shawls, sarees, salwar kameez, etc.

-2. Needlepoint embroidery (locally called “Sozni”): Done using a needle, “sozni” is worked on Pashmina shawls, woollen shawls, jackets, salwar kameez and sarees.
+2. Needlework embroidery (locally called “Sozni”): Done using a needle, “sozni” is worked on Pashmina shawls, woolen shawls, jackets, salwar kameez and sarees.
 Work done on pashminas is comparatively much finer (lesser distance between stitches) than other fabrics (cotton, silk and wool).

 3. Silver and gold embroidery: Locally called “tilla”, this type of embroidery work is found on ladies cloaks (“pheron”), shawls and salwar kameez.
-It is done in needlepoint using gold and silver thread.
+It is done using imitation gold and silver thread.